 S.1.6.1.
-Travel of Indicator. - A wholesale device shall be readily operable to deliver accurately any quantity from 50 gallons or 500 pounds to the capacity of the device.
-If the most sensitive element of the indicating system utilizes an indicator and graduations, the relative movement of these parts corresponding to a delivery of

-1 gallon or 10 pounds shall be not less than 0.20 inch.
+Travel of Indicator. - A wholesale device shall be readily operable to deliver accurately any quantity from 180 L (50 gal) or 225 kg (500 lb) to the capacity of the device.
+If the most sensitive element of the indicating system utilizes an indicator and graduations, the relative movement of these parts corresponding to a delivery of 5 L (1 gal) or 5 kg (10 lb) shall be not less than 5 mm (0.20 in).
 (Amended 1987)

-- Vapor Elimination.
+- S.2.
+Design of Measuring Elements. - S.2.1.
+Vapor Elimination.
 A device shall be equipped with an effective vapor eliminator or other effective means to prevent the passage of vapor through the meter. - S.2.2.
 Provision for Sealing.
 Adequate provision shall be made for applying security seals in such a manner that no adjustment may be made of: - (a) any measurement element, and - (b) any adjustable element for controlling delivery rate, when such rate tends to affect the accuracy of deliveries.